dgaydukov/cert-aws/sa/README.md

 https://martinfowler.com/articles/lmax.html
 https://www.infoq.com/presentations/mechanical-sympathy
 -----------------------------------------------------------------------------------------------------------------------
+* rds ssl connection
+* add cf template for iam database authentication (then go to public ec2 and try to access db with both regular username/password and iam token)
 + create data pipeline to ELT from rds to s3
-+ create cf template with aws config and see how you can manage config change (add config rule)
-+ add `AWS::RDS::DBSecurityGroup` to rds
 + use ssl encryption with talking with rds mysql server
 + migrate rds into s3 using dms
-* ELB
++ create cf template with aws config and see how you can manage config change (add config rule)
 + elb access logs store to s3 => trigger lambda to process logs and put them into elasticsearch
 + elb logs to s3
 + add HealthCheck to elb + default ec2 healthcheck from asg (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb-health-check.html)